pouriamrt/QuadcopterMatlab/README.md

 # QuadcopterMatlab
-Design, Implementation, and Control of Quadrotor System
+Design, Implementation, and Control of Quadrotor System in Matlab, Simulink and Raspberry-pi